 - 22. The Appellant requests disclosure of the full text of the Resolution Decision, considering insufficient the additional disclosures made by the SRB on 2 February 2018 through a new redacted version granting access to several additional parts of the Resolution Decision.
 The Appellant claims that the Board's refusal to grant access to the full text of the Resolution Decision is not justified under the exceptions of Regulation 1049/2001 and is not rightly substantiated by the Board.
 To this effect, the Appellant pleads in detail the provisions enshrined both in the Charter of Fundamental Rights and in Regulation 1049/2001 in light of the case law of the CJEU.
-The Appellant concludes that the Board did not comply with all these provisions, as interpreted by the Court, insisting that the denial of access breached Article 47 of the Charter, and that BPE's shareholders have an overriding interest in the disclosure of the Resolution Decision and of the other documents requested, and the SRB breached the duty to state reasons because it failed to properly justify the application of the relevant exceptions.
-In the Appellant's view, a proper defence against the Resolution Decision requires a detailed knowledge of the exact circumstances (factual, legal and technical) which governed the action of the public authority. - 23.
+The Appellant concludes that the Board did not comply with these provisions, as interpreted by the Court.
+The Appellant further argues that SRB failed to comply with the instructions provided by the Appeal Panel in its decisions in cases 38 to 43/17 in respect to the Resolution Decision, that the reasons put forward by the Board to justify the application of the exemptions under Article 4 of Regulation 1049/2001 are inadequate in light of the case-law of the CJEU and that there is an overriding public interest justifying access to the documentation requested. - 23.
 The SRB objects, in the Revised Confirmatory Decision and in this appeal proceeding, that access to the full text of the Resolution Decision is prevented by several exceptions of Regulation 1049/2001 and that: (a) certain elements of Article 4.4.1 and 4.4.2 of the Resolution Decision, if disclosed, would compromise the internal methodology used by the